ArcherEvil/Polygon-Calculator-JavaScript-/README.md

 ## Quick Notes

-* I will use, tkinter as the main library to conduct this project

-* main.py file is the main file with the code
+* Index.html file is the main file with the code

 * Script written in with HTML, CSS and JavaScript